 Sawdust City Brewing Co. – Originally known as ‘Sawdust City’, Gravenhurst is home to the brewing company of the same name.
 Its owner, Rob Engman, and Sam Corbeil, the brewmaster, launched it in 2014, handling the brewing, sales, deliveries, and logistics between them.
 In a short time, it has grown to a company with fifty employees.
 Sawdust has now brewed over 250 different distinct beers, as well as six core brands.
 “Our growth plans include a broader focus throughout Ontario,” explained Rob, “as well as exporting throughout Canada and overseas.”
 Like other craft breweries, they prefer to source ingredients from the district.
 For instance, the 2017 limited edition Limberlost Farmhouse Ale used a strain of yeast found in Muskoka’s Limberlost Forest, barrel-aged with rhubarb and strawberry, to produce a distinctive flavour.
 “There is a lot to be said for small-batch, artisanal products of any kind,” Rob noted, “and this is an industry that creates jobs and inspires a sense of place.”

-Clear Lake Brewing Co. – Opened in the summer of 2017, Clear Lake Brewing Co. in Torrance has a taproom and a retail shop; and plans are underway to open a forty-seat restaurant later in the year.
-Its owner, Greg Knight, is a former cottager who brought his business acumen to Muskoka with his purchase of Clear Lake Village Resort.
-The new brewery began with three main beers: a light lager-like Sessions Ale, a mid-level IPA, and a Cran Radler brewed with berries from Johnston’s Cranberry Marsh in Bala.
-“We’re currently experimenting with a fall red maple ale,” Greg said.
+Clear Lake Brewing Co. – Opened in the summer of 2017, Clear Lake Brewing Co. in Torrance has a taproom and retail shop.
+The Clear Lake Brewing Co. kitchen is open daily and offers dine in or take out.
+Or sign up for the ultimate beer experience with a stay at the Muskoka Beer Spa.
+Owner Greg Knight, is a former cottager who brought his business acumen to Muskoka.
+The new brewery began with three main beers: a light lager-like Session Ale, a mid-level IPA, and a Cran Radler brewed with berries from Johnston’s Cranberry Marsh in Bala.
+“We’re always experimenting,” Greg said.
 “The on-site system lets us test things out, so that we can collect feedback and produce larger quantities if it’s a success.”
 While the name, Clear Lake, is tied to the landscape of Torrance, it suggests a natural, pure quality as well.
 “People are returning to a ‘buy local’ philosophy,” observed Greg, “and this works very well for this industry in Muskoka.”

 Craft Beer in ‘Cottage Country’